apache/trafficcontrol/docs/source/admin/ansible-labs/ansible_labs.rst

 Using TO as an Ansible Dynamic Inventory source
 ===============================================

-``infrastructure/ansible/dynamic.inventory`` contains a python script that is compatible with ansible as a dynamic inventory.
+``infrastructure/ansible/dynamic.inventory`` contains a python script that is compatible with Ansible as a dynamic inventory.
-It leverages the python native client in ATC to expose lots of TO server related data to the operator to make powerful and precise ansible host patterns without the need of maintaining static files.
+It leverages the python native client in ATC to expose lots of TO server related data to the operator to make powerful and precise Ansible host patterns without the need of maintaining static files.